Compare the ATO fixed rate method (70c/hour) vs actual cost method to find your maximum work-from-home tax deduction. Uses 2025–26 ATO rates.

 The fixed rate covers electricity, gas, internet, phone and office stationery.
 It does not cover the depreciation of assets (computer, desk, chair) — those are claimed separately under either method.
 You must keep a record of your WFH hours (diary, timesheet, roster).

 If you work from home, the ATO allows you to claim deductions for the running costs of your home office.
-From the 2022–23 income year, the revised fixed rate method allows you to claim 70 cents per hour worked from home, covering electricity, gas, internet, phone and stationery — no need to calculate actual expenses or have a dedicated home office.
+The revised fixed rate method allows you to claim 70 cents per hour worked from home for 2025–26 (the rate was 67 cents for 2022–23 and 2023–24), covering electricity, gas, internet, phone and stationery — no need to calculate actual expenses or have a dedicated home office.

 Alternatively, under the actual cost method, you calculate and claim the real work-related portion of each expense separately.
 This requires more record-keeping but can produce a larger deduction if your actual costs are high.